Session title: Embedding equality and diversityGetting to the heart of embedding equality and diversity

 Why not see what other providers said about this training.
 Click here, then ‘Filter by session’, then select the session title for a list of providers’ feedback.
 You may then wish to ‘Filter by provider’ to see further details of the impact it had on individual staff.
 These comments can be invaluable when making staff curious about forthcoming training.

 Equality and Diversity is a half-day session.
-Typical uses in a staff development day include:
+This session would combine well with the following courses in a staff development day:

 To discuss your requirements in detail, please phone or drop us a line.